A2Amir/Dataset-Analysis-for-Housing-Prices-Prediction/README.md

    * Causation: the relationship between cause and effect between two variables.

   It is important to know the difference between these two and that correlation does not imply causation.
+Determining
-Determining  correlation is much simpler  the determining causation as causation may require independent experimentation
+  correlationis much simpler  the determining causation as causation may require independent experimentation

    * Pearson Correlation: The Pearson Correlation measures the linear dependence between two variables X and Y. The resulting                                 coefficient is a value between -1 and 1